Former shareholders ride anti-Russia wave to pressure country's top iron ore company in 15-year dispute

-During the last 15 years, a small group of former minority shareholders of one of Russia’s biggest iron ore mines, Lebedinsky Mining and Processing plant, known as Lebedinsky GOK in Russian (LGOK), have been trying to contest the price paid for their shares during a 2007 mandatory buyout.
+During the last 15 years, a small group of former minority shareholders of one of Russia’s biggest iron ore mines, Lebedinsky Mining and Processing plant, known as Lebedinsky GOK in Russian (LGOK), has been trying to contest the price paid for their shares during a 2007 mandatory buyout.
 The former shareholders have gone to court several times, and each time they have lost the case.
 Now they have chosen a more radical way of dealing with the problem.

 The fight looked like it would come to a definitive end when Russia’s Supreme Arbitration Court in 2013 dismissed an appeal brought by the minorities, confirming the decision of all the lower courts that the mandatory buyout was all done by the book.
 But in recent months they have begun to attack the company again by posting what the company calls “slanderous allegations” on anonymous Telegram channels and muckraking websites.